tamohannes/urartu/README.md

 ## **Crafting Customizations**

-Configuring UrarTU to meet your specific needs is straightforward.
+Configuring Urartu to meet your specific needs is straightforward.
 You have two easy options:

 1. **Custom Config Files**: Store your custom configuration files in the configs directory to adjust the settings.
 This directory aligns with `urartu/config`, allowing you to maintain project-specific settings in files like `generate.yaml` for your `starter_template` project.